-STATE CATEGORICAL PROGRAMS:
+STATE CATEGORICAL PROGRAMS: (See page 7 for corresponding receipt and expense codes for State Grant programs)

-- 3512 DISTANCE EDUCATION INCENTIVE PAYMENTS - PAYMENT FOR HIGH ABILITY LEARNERS: Payments to school districts received for Learners of High Ability. - 3540 STATE EARLY CHILDHOOD - 3541 EARLY CHILDHOOD ENDOWMENT GRANTS: Sixpence, below Age 3 - 3551 CAREER EDUCATION - 3570 TEACHER EVALUATION DEVELOPMENT GRANT - 3575 NEBRASKA INNOVATION GRANT PROGRAM - 3590 EXTENDED LEARNING OPPORTUNITY GRANTS - OTHER STATE CATEGORICAL PROGRAMS: Receipts from programs funded through state categorical funds not otherwise identified.
-Formerly Receipt Code 3500. - OTHER STATE RECEIPTS Any receipt from a state appropriation not included in any other category.
-(Include Games & Parks In-Lieu-of Tax.) - PRESIDENTIAL DECLARED DISASTER RECEIPTS: Receipts from state sources due to a Presidential declared disaster. - 4000 FEDERAL RECEIPTS Many school districts participate in categorical programs that are funded in part or totally through the receipt of federal funds.
+3512 DISTANCE EDUCATION INCENTIVE PAYMENTS

+- 3535 PAYMENT FOR HIGH ABILITY LEARNERS: Payments to school districts received for Learners of High Ability. - 3540 STATE EARLY CHILDHOOD - 3541 EARLY CHILDHOOD ENDOWMENT GRANTS: Sixpence, below Age 3

+- 3551 CAREER EDUCATION: Nebraska's State Career and Technical Education (CTE) funds distributed to secondary schools.
+State CTE activities should align with the recipient's CTE reVISION outcomes and Local Perkins application. - 3552 SCHOOL SAFETY AND SECURITY ACT: Funding provided to school districts and to educational service units on behalf of approved or accredited nonpublic schools for security-related infrastructure grant program. - 3570 TEACHER EVALUATION DEVELOPMENT GRANT - 3575 NEBRASKA INNOVATION GRANT PROGRAM - 3590 EXTENDED LEARNING OPPORTUNITY GRANTS - 3599 OTHER STATE CATEGORICAL PROGRAMS: Receipts from programs funded through state categorical funds not otherwise identified. - 3990 OTHER STATE RECEIPTS Any receipt from a state appropriation not included in any other category.
+(Include Games & Parks In-Lieu-of Tax.) - 3995 PRESIDENTIAL DECLARED DISASTER RECEIPTS: Receipts from state sources due to a Presidential declared disaster.

+4000 FEDERAL RECEIPTS Many school districts participate in categorical programs that are funded in part or totally through the receipt of federal funds.
 Most such programs are administered directly through the Department of Education and require an application and some form of expenditure report.
 A separate and specific function number identifies those federal programs that are administered directly through the Department of Education.
-Please note that the code numbers of the receipts portion of the Annual Financial Report for the following categorical programs should correspond directly with the 6XXX function code numbers under disbursements.
-This will provide the school district an instant comparison of receipts and expenditures within specific programs.
+(See pages 7-8 for corresponding receipt and expense codes for Federal Grant programs if applicable)